sdmx-twg/vtl/v2.2/docs/user_manual/operators.rst

 the match does not happen, the operation is not performed and no output Data Point is produced.
-In other words, the measures corresponding to of the missing combinations of Values of the Identifiers are assumed to be unknown and to have the value NULL, therefore the result of the operation is NULL as well and the output Data Point is not produced.
+In other words, the measures corresponding to of the missing combinations of Values of the Identifiers are assumed to be unknown and to have the value **null**, therefore the result of the operation is **null** as well and the output Data Point is not produced.

 This default matching behaviour is the same as the one of the *inner join* Operator, which therefore is able to perform the same operation.